wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 ##### Sanger sequencing

 Sanger sequencing was the first 'high-throughput' method of DNA sequencing.
+For more details on its history and how it works, see [Box 3](w5box3).
+Important to know about Sanger sequencing is

+(w5box3)=
+::::{admonition} Box 5.3: Sanger sequencing
+:class: tip

 Developed in 1977 by Fred Sanger and colleagues, the protocol was first largely manual until it was automated in 1985 by Applied Biosystems.
 Sanger sequencing uses the chain-termination method ({numref}`sanger`).